Norgate-AV/react-crestron-ch5-hooks/CONTRIBUTING.md

 [![Conventional Commits](https://img.shields.io/badge/Conventional%20Commits-1.0.0-%23FE5196?logo=conventionalcommits&logoColor=white)](https://conventionalcommits.org)

 This project enforces the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) format for commits.
-If in doubt, you can use the `yarn commit` command to commit your changes.
+If in doubt, you can use the `pnpm commit` command to commit your changes.
 This will run the [Commitizen](https://commitizen-tools.github.io/commitizen/) CLI and walk you through a series of prompts to fill out the commit message in the correct format.

 ## Submitting a Pull Request 🚀

-Be sure to run `yarn test` before you create your Pull Request to make sure you haven't broken anything.
+Be sure to run `pnpm test` before you create your Pull Request to make sure you haven't broken anything.

 ## Add yourself as a Contributor 🙋‍♂️